Complexity of Markov Chain Monte Carlo for Generalized Linear Models

-Our first main result on Gibbs sampler (Algorithm~\ref{alg1} in Appendix~\ref{Ago}) is the following Theorem~\ref{gibbs1}.
+Our first main result on the Gibbs sampler given by Algorithm~\ref{alg1} is the following Theorem~\ref{gibbs1}.
 We will state the result under the setting and notations of Lemma~\ref{mainmap}.
 Theorem~\ref{gibbs1} applies, for a target accuracy~$\epsilon\in(0,1)$, when the number of iterations~$N$ satisfies

 where~$L_{\textrm{sc}},\bar{C}$ are given by

 and~$C^*$ is the absolute constant from Lemma~\ref{mainmap}.
 Note that~$N=\tilde{O}(d)$ as~$n,d,\epsilon^{-1}\rightarrow\infty$, so that if the conditional draws in Algorithm~\ref{alg1} have complexity~$O(n)$, then the total complexity to obtain an~$\epsilon$-accurate sample is~$\tilde{O}(nd)$ as stated in the introduction.
 This~$O(n)$ complexity for the conditional draw is valid for all of the priors (with matrices~$Q$ as mentioned) stated after Assumption~\ref{asp}, where either the covariance structure is determined by~$X^{\top}X$, or it is element-wise.
 In these cases, the part of the computation that scales with~$d$ can be stored and reused from iteration to iteration, as explicitly promoted in~\cite{luu2025g}.